Backpacker’s guide to traveling on a budget

 Yes, some of these cards do come with an annual fee.
 But just subtract it from the total value you’ll be getting from the welcome bonus, and many still offer you $500+ in value.

 Whether you’re backpacking domestically or internationally, you can get to your destination for free by collecting airline miles or flexible credit card points.

 For example, if you desire to backpack across the Balkans, you can use a credit card that earns airline miles while you’re still at home to prepare for your trip.
 Collect enough miles (it’s unbelievably easy to do with the right airline credit cards), and you could book a free flight from your home airport to Croatia.
 The less money you spend reaching your destination, the more money you’ll have for your backpacking journey.

 Best rewards credit cards for backpackers

 If you’re ready to open your first backpacker credit card, here are a few recommendations:

 - Sign up for Chase credit cards first, because Chase is often more restrictive than other banks due to Chase’s 5/24 rule and how they restrict new bonuses for some applicants who’ve recently applied for a lot of credit cards.
 Some of the best Chase credit cards are the Chase Sapphire Preferred Card and the Ink Business Preferred Credit Card.
-They both come with good bonuses worth $600 and $1,000 in cash, respectively (and WAY more than that if you know the best ways to use Chase points)
+They both come with good bonuses worth $1,000 in cash, (and WAY more than that if you know the best ways to use Chase points)

 - The Wells Fargo Propel American Express® card carries no annual fee card, no foreign transaction fees and an extremely solid earning rate.
 It also comes with fantastic cell phone insurance as long as you pay your phone bill with the card.
 It’s one of the best international companions for a backpacker.